BadrChoubai/docker-kubernetes-notes/Kubernetes/projects/01-first-deployment/README.md

 ### Working Alongside Kubernetes

-When working on a project involving Kubernetes keep in mind what you need to set up and manage and how it will work alongside your efforts:
+When working on a project involving Kubernetes, keep in mind what you need to set up and manage and how it will work alongside your efforts:

 | **What You Need To Do**                                                                        | **What Kubernetes Will Do**                                                          |